redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_deregister-cluster.md

 ## rhoas dedicated deregister-cluster

-Deregister an OpenShift cluster with Red Hat OpenShift Streams for Apache Kafka
+Deregister a Hybrid OpenShift cluster from use with Red Hat OpenShift Streams for Apache Kafka

 ### Synopsis

-Removes the ability to provision your own Kafka instances on a cluster, this command will deregister your Hybrid cluster with Red Hat OpenShift Streams for Apache Kafka
+Removes the ability to provision your own Kafka instances on your OpenShift cluster, this command will deregister your Hybrid OpenShift cluster from use with Red Hat OpenShift Streams for Apache Kafka

 ```